 Let me explain to you what it is,

 The basic unit of life is a cell.
-A cell- an microscopic structure present in every organism.
-It has an even tinier nucleus in its centre.
+A cell- a microscopic structure present in every organism.
+It has an even tinier nucleus in its center.
 The material present in the nucleus is known as nucleic acid– DNA or RNA.

-Mostly DNA as nucleic acid present in almost every organism and made up of the long chain of nucleotide- a polynucleotide chain.
+Mostly DNA as nucleic acid present in almost every organism and made up of the long chain of nucleotides- a polynucleotide chain.

-Nitrogenous bases- A, T, G and C are main units of nucleotides besides the sugar and phosphate.
-A chain of a DNA with a specific sequence of nucleotide is known as a gene.
+Nitrogenous bases- A, T, G and C are the main units of nucleotides besides the sugar and phosphate.
+A chain of nucleotides which encodes proteins is known as a gene.
 If it changes, the function of gene alters or losses.

 Related article: DNA story: The structure and function of DNA.